$32,000 per annum for a Masters by Research or PhD student to undertake research in cardiovascular rehabilitation and secondary prevention fields.

 b.
 No extension is allowed.

 c.
-The latest end date of the scholarship is 28 February 2025 unless approved by the Associate Dean (Research Education), Faculty of Medicine and Health.
+The latest end date of the scholarship is 31 December 2025 unless approved by the Associate Dean (Research Education), Faculty of Medicine and Health.
 The NHMRC Synergy Grant funding this scholarship must be approved by NHMRC for an extension past the current end date for the scholarship to be considered to continue beyond this date.
-If the NHMRC approves an extension of the NHMRC Synergy Grant end date to 31 December 2025, the latest end date of the scholarship will be 31 December 2025

 d.
 Periods of study already undertaken towards the degree prior to the commencement of the Scholarship will be deducted from the maximum duration of the Scholarship.